entropyxyz/entropy-docs/docs/01-Intro.md

 So yeah.
 In this 'splainer we tried to unpack:

+- The distinction between the Entropy signing protocol and the application-level programs which determine what can be signed.
+- The different access modes associated with these programs.
-- What an asset custodian should be able to do, and how it relates to a wallet or a multisignature
+- A decentralized asset custodian as an initial use-case, and how it relates to a wallet or a multisignature.
-- How application chains can achieve decentralization, despite smaller node pools
+- How application chains can achieve decentralization, despite smaller node pools.
-- How Threshold Signature Schemes differ from multisignatures
+- How Threshold Signature Schemes differ from multisignatures.
-- How the Entropy Network will work, as a new kind of decentralized infrastructure for securing your funds
+- How the Entropy Network will work, as a new kind of decentralized infrastructure for securing your funds.

 Keep an eye out for our upcoming Devnet release!